Ruby Tandoh: Personal life

-Tandoh says that she accepted being queer soon after she came to terms with her relationship to food.
-She writes in Eat Up! that before then she had denied herself both food and meaningful relationships.
+Tandoh has said that she accepted being queer soon after she came to terms with her relationship to food.
+She wrote in Eat Up! that before then she had denied herself both food and meaningful relationships.

-Tandoh came out in a Twitter tweet in 2015, with a link to the Diana Ross song "I'm Coming Out".
-This drew extensive media attention, most reporting that she had announced she was gay.
+Tandoh came out in a Twitter post in 2015, linking to the Diana Ross song "I'm Coming Out".
+This drew extensive media attention, much of it reporting that she had announced she was gay.

-In her 2018 interview with The Times, Tandoh identified herself as bisexual, saying that she had past boyfriends.
+In a 2018 interview with The Times, Tandoh identified herself as bisexual, saying that she had previously had boyfriends.

-Tandoh had been encouraged to come out by her girlfriend, Leah Pritchard, a musician training to be a psychotherapist.
-Tandoh says she was lucky to meet her after only a couple of dates after accepting her bisexuality.
-They met on Tinder, and announced their relationship soon after Tandoh's coming out tweet.
-They live in Sheffield, where they married in a low-key ceremony on 31 August 2018.
-They share episodes of depression and anxiety, such as Tandoh feeling trapped inside her home for multiple days at a time.
+Tandoh had been encouraged to come out by her then girlfriend, Leah Pritchard, a musician training to be a psychotherapist.
+She later said that she felt fortunate to have met Pritchard shortly after accepting her bisexuality.
+They met on Tinder and announced their relationship soon after Tandoh's coming-out post.
+They lived in Sheffield, where they married in a low-key ceremony on 31 August 2018.

+In 2025, The Times reported that Tandoh was living with a partner whose identity she preferred to keep private.

 Tandoh has spoken out about her struggles with eating disorders, criticising the body shaming common in "wellness" culture and advocating a healthier, more positive approach to food writing.
 She was voted the Great British Bake Offs favourite past contestant by the Radio Times audience in 2016.